For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories

-While I feel fishing vests are high on my list of essential fishing equipment, I have found there is not much which differentiates the best vests from the rests. after all, they are just a vest covered in pockets.
+While fishing vests are high on my list of essential fishing equipment, there is honestly not much that separates the best vests from the rest.
+After all, they are just a vest covered in pockets.
 There is only so much room for innovation.
-For years, my fly fishing vest was a gift from my parents, which they picked up while travelling across Australia.
-The brand long since faded, and its likely meant for Barramundi fishing rather than trout, but I have never found it inaccurate for my trout fishing needs.

 Six Essential Features all Trout fishing vests must have.

-Pockets: All vests needs pockets, and in a range of sizes.
+Pockets: All vests needs pockets and in a range of sizes.
 They must be large enough to store a couple of fly boxes, including the oversize large ones some fishermen, like to carry around.
 I also like smaller pockets where I can store small accessories such as floatant without losing them.

 Velcro: I am a big fan of velcro over zippers.
 Pockets sealed with Velcro are nearly as secure but much faster to open.
 Velcro is also more durable, Zips even quality ones do eventually fail.

 Maybe I am just lazy, but with zip closures, I eventually forget to close one, and all my small accessories will fall into the river when I bend down to net a trout.

 For this reason, I want the majority of my pockets to have velcro closures.
 I like velcro because it is fast, and I can access my gear quickly.
 While it might only take a few seconds unzipping, and zipping pockets every time I change my fly or reach for my forceps certainly adds up.